Unpopularity Factor in the Marriage and Roommates Problems: Introduction

 The notions of unpopularity factor and unpopularity margin also apply to the setting of two-sided preference lists (matching people with people).
-Bir\'{o} et al. \cite{biro} developed an algorithm to determine whether a given matching $M$ is popular in $O(m\sqrt{n \alpha(n,m)}\log^{3/2} n)$ time for \textsc{rp} (later improved to $O(m\sqrt{n}\log n)$ time when running with the recent fastest algorithm to find a maximum weight perfect matching of Duan et al. \cite{duan}) and in $O(m\sqrt{n})$ time for \textsc{mp}, where $\alpha$ is the inverse Ackermann's function.
+Bir\'{o} et al. \cite{biro} developed an algorithm to determine whether a given matching $M$ is popular in $O(m\sqrt{n \alpha(n,m)}\log^{3/2} n)$ time for \textsc{rp}, where $\alpha$ is the inverse Ackermann function (later improved to $O(m\sqrt{n}\log n)$ time when running with the recent fastest algorithm to find a maximum weight perfect matching \cite{duan}), and in $O(m\sqrt{n})$ time for \textsc{mp}.
 Their algorithm also simultaneously computes the unpopularity margin of $M$ during the run.
 Huang and Kavitha \cite{huang} proved that an \textsc{rp} instance with strict preference lists always has a matching with unpopularity factor $O(\log n)$, and it is NP-hard to find a matching with the lowest unpopularity factor, or even the one with less than $4/3$ times of the optimum.

 \begin{example} Consider the following \textsc{rp} instance.
-A set in a preference list means that all people in that set are ranked equally, e.g. $a_2$ equally prefers $a_1$ and $a_4$ as his first choices over $a_3$.
+A set in a preference list means all people in that set are ranked equally, e.g. $a_2$ prefers $a_1$ and $a_4$ equally as his first choices over $a_3$.